yair2512-2512/EDR-Wazuh/README.md

   - Filebeat configuration: Configuration for Filebeat agent to collect and forward logs to Elasticsearch.

-  - Bash Scripts: Custom scripts for system monitoring and automation.
+  - Bash Scripts: Custom scripts triggered by Wazuh rules for system monitoring and automation.

   - Wazuh Manager rules: Custom rules for file, process, memory, authentication, and system monitoring.